Feilden Clegg Bradley Studios

-Feilden Clegg Bradley Studios (also known as FCBStudios) is a British architectural design firm, established in 1978, with offices in Bath, London and Manchester.
-The firm is known for its pioneering work in sustainable design and social design agenda.

-In 2008, Accordia, which was also designed by Alison Brooks Architects and Maccreanor Lavington, became the first housing development to win the Royal Institute of British Architects (RIBA) Stirling Prize.
+Feilden Clegg Bradley Studios (also known as FCBStudios) is a British architectural practice established in 1978, with offices in Bath, London and Manchester.
+The firm is noted for its work in sustainable design and has undertaken projects across education, housing and urban design.
+In 2008 it won the RIBA Stirling Prize for Accordia in Cambridge, designed in collaboration with Alison Brooks Architects and Maccreanor Lavington.
+The practice was subsequently shortlisted for the prize in 2014 for Manchester School of Art and in 2023 for the Faculty of Arts at the University of Warwick in Coventry.

-Background
+History

-The company was formed in 1978 by architects Richard Feilden (1950–2005) and Peter Clegg, operating from small premises in Bath, Somerset.
-The company designed and constructed low-energy houses.
-Over the next two decades the company won awards for a number of school design projects and gained "a formidable reputation in the education sector".
-With over 100 staff the firm developed an "unusually democratic" way of operating.
+The company was formed in 1978 by architects Richard Feilden (1950–2005) and Peter Clegg, initially operating from small premises in Bath, Somerset.
+The practice's early work focused on low-energy housing, and over the following two decades it received awards for a number of school design projects, gaining "a formidable reputation in the education sector".
+As the practice expanded to more than 100 staff, it developed an "unusually democratic" way of operating.

-Feilden was accidentally killed by a falling tree in 2005 and the practice continued under Peter Clegg and senior partner Keith Bradley.

-In 2008 the practice won the RIBA Stirling Prize, with fellow designers Alison Brooks Architects and Macreanor Lavington, for their Cambridge high-density housing development, Accordia.
-Bradley picked up a cheque for £20,000.
+Feilden was killed in an accident in 2005, after which the practice continued under Peter Clegg and senior partner Keith Bradley.
+In 2008 the firm, together with Alison Brooks Architects and Maccreanor Lavington, won the RIBA Stirling Prize for Accordia, a high-density housing development in Cambridge.

-Peter Clegg is part of the steering group who launched the Architects Declare initiative in 2019, to address the construction industry’s impact on the climate crisis and biodiversity loss.

-Peter Clegg was awarded an OBE for services to architecture in the 2025 New Year Honours.
+Peter Clegg was part of the steering group that launched the Architects Declare initiative in 2019, which seeks to address the construction industry's impact on the climate crisis and biodiversity loss.
+He was appointed OBE for services to architecture in the 2025 New Year Honours.

-Feilden Clegg Bradley Studios currently has offices in Bath, London and Manchester and works across a wide range of sectors including Education, Housing and Urban Design, and has expertise in heritage, retrofit and low carbon architecture.
+Feilden Clegg Bradley Studios has offices in Bath, London and Manchester, and works across sectors including education, housing and urban design, with particular expertise in heritage, retrofit and low‑carbon architecture.